Tyler-Chi/Diabetes_Trend_Forecast/README.md

 # Target Variable Distribution

-Among the ~27k census tracts, Diabetes Prevalence rates increased by 1.4% on average between 2017 and 2020.
+Among the ~27k census tracts, Diabetes Prevalence rates increased by 0.014 on average between 2017 and 2020.
 The distribution seems to be pretty heavily concentrated towards the middle, although there are a good amount of areas that saw more than a 10% change (both up and down).

 ![target_variable_Distribution](./Images/target_variable_distribution.png)

+# Modeling

+## Random Forest

+The first model type I experimented with was Random Forest.
+I chose Random Forest because of its high interpretability -- I was very interested in seeing which features helped the model the most.
+I chose hyperparameters by using [grid search with cross validation](./Modeling/RandomForest_GridSearchCV.ipynb).

+Predicted vs Actual for both train and validation:

+## Random Forest Feature Importances

 # Datasets